-A recent research project discovered that C. elegans worms fed normal B. subtilis lived for 15 percent longer than those fed a mutant form of the bacterium that lacked the gene for nitric oxide production.
+One research experiment discovered that C. elegans worms fed normal B. subtilis lived for 15 percent longer than those fed a mutant form of the bacterium that lacked the gene for nitric oxide production.
 The experiment also confirmed a previous discovery that C. elegans can't produce nitric oxide itself.

 In the future, nitric oxide may be very useful as a medicine.
-However, a major problem will be ensuring that the concentration of the nitric oxide is high enough to be helpful but low enough to be safe.
+A major problem will be ensuring that the concentration of the nitric oxide is high enough to be helpful but low enough to be safe, however.

-In addition, researchers need to learn more about nitric oxide's effects on the body.
+In addition, researchers need to learn more about nitric oxide's effects on the body before it's used medicinally.
 It's a simple molecule but is involved in complex reactions.
-If NO is administered to treat one health problem, it's important that it doesn't cause another!
+If NO is administered to treat one health problem, it's important that it doesn't cause another one.

 © 2013 Linda Crampton